Phoebe Okowa: Academic career

 Okowa taught Public International Law, British Constitutional Law and Private International Law as a member of the Faculty of Law at the University of Bristol.
 She has held visiting appointments at the University of Lille, University of Helsinki, Stockholm University and WZB Berlin Social Science Center for Global Constitutionalism and has lectured for the United Nations at its Regional Course on International Law for Africa.
 In 2011 and 2015 she was Hauser Global Visiting Professor of Law at New York University School of Law.

 Okowa is a member of the Editorial Advisory Board of the African Yearbook of International and Comparative Law and of the Advisory Board of the African Association of International Law.
 She is a member of The Society of Legal Scholars.

 Okowa sits on the International Advisory Board of the Stockholm Centre for International Law and the Executive Committee of the International Society of Public Law (ICON-S).

 Okowa was appointed by Princeton University's Center for Human Values as a Fellow in Law and Normative Thinking for 2024-25.

 Okowa was awarded an Honorary Doctorate in Law by the University of Stockholm in 2024.

+In 2026, she taught a course at The Hague Academy of International Law on "Historic Responsibility for Colonial Wrongs in Public International Law".

 Legal career

 Okowa has acted as counsel and consultant to governments and non-governmental organisations on questions of international law before domestic and international courts including before the International Court of Justice, involving cases concerning the application of the Convention on the Prevention and Punishment of the Crime of Genocide, maritime delimitations, the Legal Consequences of the Separation of the Chagos Archipelago from Mauritius in 1965, Legal consequences arising from the policies and practices of Israel in the occupied Palestinian territory including East Jerusalem, Obligations of States in respect of Climate Change, Obligations of Israel in relation to the Presence and Activities of the United Nations, Other International Organizations and Third States in and in relation to the Occupied Palestinian Territory, and Right to Strike under ILO Convention No. 87, and before the International Tribunal for the Law of the Sea in Request for an Advisory Opinion submitted by the Commission of Small Island States on Climate Change and International Law.

 In 2016, she was appointed a member of the Permanent Court of Arbitration at The Hague by Kenya.

-The government of Kenya nominated Okowa for election to the UN International Law Commission (ILC) in May 2021.
+The Government of Kenya nominated Okowa for election to the UN International Law Commission (ILC) in May 2021.
 She was co-nominated by the United Kingdom and endorsed by the African Union.
 Okowa received 162 votes in the United Nations General Assembly, becoming the first African woman elected to serve as an ILC member for a period of five years, effective January 1, 2023.
 She was appointed the Chair of the ILC's Drafting Committee for its Seventy-fifth Session (2024).